LorisMarini/airflow/README.md

 Airflow is an open source tool to author and schedule workflows (you can think of it as a much, **much better chron**).
 It is often used to manage batch data transformations also known as ETL - Extract Transform Load.
 The [project](https://github.com/apache/airflow), was originally developed by Airbnb and is written in Python 3.
 The managed version in GCP is called [Cloud Composer]().
 Not surprisingly, simplification comes at the cost of flexibility, and there are a [number of factors](https://paper.dropbox.com/doc/Cloud-Composer--Aj2xjfXGAtMaEP~LvV4uaPzoAg-q14602O2N3PoxXP3xLnlt) to be considered.

-If you are wondering what other options are out there, [this doc](https://paper.dropbox.com/doc/Tooling-Workflow-Orchestration--Aj21verpo8ROSiat0UeaGkV3Ag-i7ey1rnUSEEvIQaFAcuQz) might be a starting point.
+If you are wondering what other python-based options are available, [this doc](https://paper.dropbox.com/doc/Tooling-Workflow-Orchestration--Aj21verpo8ROSiat0UeaGkV3Ag-i7ey1rnUSEEvIQaFAcuQz) might be a starting point.

 ## Principles
+Airflow is built around four core principles:

   + **Transactional**: A piece of computation should either succeed or fail.
 You should not provision for things like “partially succeeded”.
   + **Idempotent**: When you re-run the same code for the same part of the pipeline you should get ALWAYS the same result.